miguelvelazco0116/starbucks-customer-survey/README.md

 To ensure an accurate selection, we opt to prioritize the AUC ROC metric for evaluating our model's performance.
 This involves a meticulous fine-tuning of hyperparameters to make a more informed decision about the optimal model.
 By employing this rigorous approach, we can confidently choose the best-performing model, enabling us to drive more effective and reliable outcomes in our efforts to enhance customer loyalty.

+Based on our analysis, it is evident that the **random forest model** outperforms the other options.
+Although its AUC ROC metric may not be the highest, we consider the baseline AUC ROC value, which stands at 0.5 for random predictions.
+In comparison, our model's AUC ROC score is slightly better, indicating its superior predictive capabilities.

+In essence, the random forest model demonstrates a notable improvement over the baseline, making it the preferred choice among the models evaluated.
+Its ability to provide more accurate predictions than random chance is a significant indicator of its effectiveness in our pursuit of enhancing performance and achieving our desired outcomes.

 ![models.png](models.png)

+# Most important features

+To identify the most crucial features for our project, we will employ an explanatory model, specifically **SHAP (SHapley Additive exPlanations)**.

+Before delving further, let's explore the concept behind SHAP values.
+Essentially, **SHAP** values utilize a game-theoretic approach to explain the output of any machine learning model.
+This method offers valuable insights into the contribution of each feature towards the final predictions, shedding light on which factors hold the most significant influence.

+By leveraging **SHAP values**, we can gain a comprehensive understanding of the model's decision-making process and identify the key drivers impacting our project's outcomes.
+This will enable us to make well-informed decisions and allocate our resources strategically for maximizing the desired results.

 ```python